 Details of this ride

-- Like all trips of this kind, the duration of the ride will depend entirely on your pace and that of your fellow cyclists.
-My riding time was 6 hours 15 minutes with 1.5 hours of stops along the way – breaks and waiting for the group to re-form.
+- Like all trips of this kind, the duration of the ride will depend entirely on your pace, pack and pace of your fellow cyclists.
+My riding time with limited luggage on a light bike was 6 hours 15 minutes with 1.5 hours of stops along the way – breaks and waiting for the group to re-form.
 This was a pretty comfortable pace, noting that there isn’t really anywhere to stop other than at the side of the road.
+More recently I did the route in rainy and cool weather, strong headwind and on a mountain bike with packs and it took 7.5 hours, with 45 minutes of breaks.
 Thankfully there are plenty of roadside stops with great scenery.